Tropical cyclone: Dissipation

-Methods for assessing intensity
+Assessment methods

 A variety of methods or techniques, including surface, satellite, and aerial, are used to assess the intensity of a tropical cyclone.
 Reconnaissance aircraft fly around and through tropical cyclones, outfitted with specialized instruments, to collect information that can be used to ascertain the winds and pressure of a system.
 Tropical cyclones possess winds of different speeds at different heights.
 Winds recorded at flight level can be converted to find the wind speeds at the surface.
 Surface observations, such as ship reports, land stations, mesonets, coastal stations, and buoys, can provide information on a tropical cyclone's intensity or the direction it is traveling.

 Wind-pressure relationships (WPRs) are used as a way to determine the pressure of a storm based on its wind speed.
 Several different methods and equations have been proposed to calculate WPRs.
 Tropical cyclones agencies each use their own, fixed WPR, which can result in inaccuracies between agencies that are issuing estimates on the same system.
 The ASCAT is a scatterometer used by the MetOp satellites to map the wind field vectors of tropical cyclones.
 The SMAP uses an L-band radiometer channel to determine the wind speeds of tropical cyclones at the ocean surface, and has been shown to be reliable at higher intensities and under heavy rainfall conditions, unlike scatterometer-based and other radiometer-based instruments.

 The Dvorak technique plays a large role in both the classification of a tropical cyclone and the determination of its intensity.
 Used in warning centers, the method was developed by Vernon Dvorak in the 1970s, and uses both visible and infrared satellite imagery in the assessment of tropical cyclone intensity.
 The Dvorak technique uses a scale of "T-numbers", scaling in increments of 0.5 from T1.0 to T8.0.
 Each T-number has an intensity assigned to it, with larger T-numbers indicating a stronger system.
-Tropical cyclones are assessed by forecasters according to an array of patterns, including curved banding features, shear, central dense overcast, and eye, in order to determine the T-number and thus assess the intensity of the storm.
+Tropical cyclones are assessed by forecasters according to an array of patterns, including curved banding features, shear, central dense overcast, and eye, to determine the T-number and thus assess the intensity of the storm.

 The Cooperative Institute for Meteorological Satellite Studies works to develop and improve automated satellite methods, such as the Advanced Dvorak Technique (ADT) and SATCON.
 The ADT, used by a large number of forecasting centers, uses infrared geostationary satellite imagery and an algorithm based upon the Dvorak technique to assess the intensity of tropical cyclones.
 The ADT has a number of differences from the conventional Dvorak technique, including changes to intensity constraint rules and the usage of microwave imagery to base a system's intensity upon its internal structure, which prevents the intensity from leveling off before an eye emerges in infrared imagery.
 The SATCON weights estimates from various satellite-based systems and microwave sounders, accounting for the strengths and flaws in each individual estimate, to produce a consensus estimate of a tropical cyclone's intensity which can be more reliable than the Dvorak technique at times.